 Over 140 volunteers have helped us plant a young food forest in an underused area of Haggerston Park.
 It will build on the many mature plum trees already in the park to create an abundance of fruit to harvest every year.
 As well as being open to the public to pick fruit from, we will host dedicated harvest days, with the produce distributed to the Sebright Children’s Centre, Sebright School, Toucan Nursery and Morrell Court residential home.
+If we are going to continue this project, we´re going to need a great plumber, that´s why I´m hiring this Toronto plumber.

 Once mature, the new trees will produce over a tonne and a half of fruit a year, which will be in addition to the vast amount of plums from trees already growing and the crop from edible perennials such as redcurrants, blackberries and grapes.